BlueScope Steel Process Facility

 - 2006 Master Builders Association Excellence in Construction Awards - Winner: Commercial / Industrial Building

-The design and construct contract for Bluescope Steel’s new integrated process and logistics facility involved 14,000m² of building, 65,000m² of hardstand pavement and 1km of freight rail internal to the site.
+The design and construct contract for BlueScope Steel’s new integrated process and logistics facility involved 14,000m² of building, 65,000m² of hardstand pavement and one km of freight rail internal to the site.
 The site is located on Abernathy Road, Forrestfield, adjacent to the Tonkin Highway.

 Significant issues included a cost efficient design of the large spanning roof structure, detailed analysis of pavement and floor slabs to carry 70T axle loads, and stormwater management strategies that resulted in cost savings compared to traditional solutions.

 Close coordination and liaison was required with the client for detailed design and construction of pits and foundations for specialist machinery.